stanman71/Miranda/install.md

   <img src="https://git.xantaro.net/Contrail-Factory/documentation/images/project_association.png">
 </p>

-- Generate a ssh-key, if necessary, and send the ssh-key (structure: ssh-rsa / [key] / [commend]) to an admin user of s1 deploy environment
+- Generate a ssh-key, if necessary, and send the ssh-key (structure: ssh-rsa / [key] / [commend]) to an admin user of s1 deploy environment (for the main deployment server and GOGS)

-- Import your public SSH key, generated on your local laptop, via OpenStack web GUI under "Compute" > "Key Pairs" > "Import Public Key" and copy/paste the string into the mask.
+- Import your public SSH key, generated on your local laptop, via OpenStack web GUI under "Compute" > "Key Pairs" > "Import Public Key" and copy/paste the string into the mask (for your own deploy server)

 <p align="center">
   <img src="https://git.xantaro.net/Contrail-Factory/documentation/images/import_ssh_key.png">